firminApp/gozem/README.md

 ```sh
 npm test
 ```
-for any issue email me directely firminapp@gmail.com
+For any issue email me directely firminapp@gmail.com

+by firmin